 “There’s a plugin for that” is a long-time notion in the global WordPress community.
-In one way it’s a positive example of the flexibility of WordPress, but on the other hand it has created a mind-set of “everything should be solved using plugins”.
-We know slow WordPress plugins is one of the biggest performance killers in the WordPress ecosystem.
+In one way, it’s a positive example of the flexibility of WordPress, but on the other hand, it has created a mindset that “everything should be solved using plugins.”
+We know slow WordPress plugins are one of the biggest performance killers in the WordPress ecosystem.

-The downside to the “there’s a plugin for that” mindset is that WordPress has become slower than it has to be.
+The downside to the “there’s a plugin for that” mindset is that WordPress sites have become slower than they have to be.
 In contrast to what some users of other CMSes and static content generators claim, WordPress is not slow.
 It’s what we add to WordPress that makes it slow.
-For example plugins.
+For example, plugins.

-Earlier this year I gave a talk at WordCamp Nordic in Helsinki, Finland, about some of the most popular WordPress plugins, with the most negative impact on performance.
-This is based on my experience with WordPress since 2005, and from my work as a performance expert here at Servebolt.
+Earlier this year, I gave a talk at WordCamp Nordic in Helsinki, Finland, about some of the most popular WordPress plugins, with the most negative impact on performance.
+This is based on my experience with WordPress since 2005 and my work as a performance expert here at Servebolt.

 Here’s a video of my talk.
 More information has also been added in the post below.